-If there is something we look forward during the winter, it’s certainly related to planning our summer holidays.
+If there is something we look forward to during the winter, it’s certainly related to planning our summer holidays.
 It’s all about getting a bit of a tan in a place distant from home.
 And if you’re lucky, this place will be by the sea.

 But to stay in St.Ives is not an easy (or cheap) option when we know it’s also known as a very popular holiday resort for families.
 It could be translated as packed.
 In any sense.
 So, forget it.
 Just spend one single day enjoying what this seaside town has to offer.
 So I did.

-Take the Train: My accommodation in Cornwall was some miles away still in the south west, in Parranuthnoe, but it didn’t stop me to get the train from Lelant Saltings to St.Ives.
+Take the Train: My accommodation in Cornwall was some miles away still in the southwest, in Parranuthnoe, but it didn’t stop me to get the train from Lelant Saltings to St.Ives.
 It saves you money and time when you leave your car park in that train station than in St.Ives itself.

 As I could expect, the city was really busy.
-Cars, children, deck chairs, dogs and everything else you can imagine people take to their holidays.
+Cars, children, deck chairs, dogs, and everything else you can imagine people take to their holidays.
 It was a bit annoying in the beginning to walk through its streets with so many people around.

 But it was also a nightmare to get a table at those establishments if you don’t have a proper look around first.
 So, if you are visiting the town for a single day, like me, go for the local takeaway businesses.
 Or simply get some sweets and snacks from the local shops.
 It is not a sin!

-Especially if you realise that St.Ives was the most important fishing port on the north cost during the medieval period.
+Especially if you realise that St.Ives was the most important fishing port on the north coast during the medieval period.
 Fish & Chip it’s!
 But fight for a free bench, if necessary, to enjoy the beauty and breeze of the harbour beach.
 It’s stunning!